Sam Elliott Chosen To Share Veteran’s Powerful Story

 SGT Lambert Is Still Alive Today

 Both Lambert brothers survived the D-Day invasion, and Bill lived to be 92.
 As for SGT Lambert?
-He is still alive today, and is now 98 years old.
-He was there to watch Elliott share his account at the National Memorial Day Concert.
+He is still alive today, and was 98 years old at the time of the 2019 Memorial Day Concert.
+He was there to watch Elliott share his account.

 Powerful, touching moment after Sam Elliot read SGT Ray Lambert’s account of D-Day.
 Elliot did a phenomenal job and showed such respect to this military hero. #MemorialDayConcert #DDay #MemDayPBS pic.twitter.com/JvaRAQYXRf